 - i.
-Allows writing to the sandbox - Without it, just like running a regular container image c) Make modifications d) Build an image from sandbox
+Allows writing to the sandbox - Without it, just like running a regular container image

 - ii.
 Run the container as root

 - Grants root privilege in container

 - Needed in most cases

 - Technically not required, but cannot run things like sudo apt or sudo yum without it